GraphQL

 1. Enter your endpoint URL in the URL bar.

-Once a schema is loaded, click Explorer in the status bar to open the schema sidebar:
+Once a schema is loaded, click Explorer in the status bar to open a sidebar showing the complete API structure:

-• Click Insert next to any operation to inject a stub query into the editor — arguments are pre-filled with $variable references and scalar return fields are auto-selected.
+• Click Insert next to any operation to add a starter query to the editor — all arguments are pre-filled with $variable placeholders and the common scalar fields are automatically selected.

 Autocompletion

-• Inline validation — unknown fields, wrong argument types, and missing required arguments are underlined in real time.
+• Invalid fields, wrong argument types, and missing required arguments are underlined in red in real time — no need to send the request to find out it will fail.

 ⚠ GraphQL returned 2 errors